Your course or tuition fees will vary depending on the course you are studying, the units you’re enrolled in and your citizenship status.

 If you gain Australian citizenship or a permanent humanitarian visa, your fee status will change to a domestic student.
 You may be eligible for a Commonwealth supported place depending on your course and may be able to defer your fees to a HELP loan.

-You will need to present your original Certificate of Citizenship (Australian citizens) or visa grant notification letter (permanent humanitarian visa holders) to the Student Centre or send us a certified copy.
+You will need to present your original Certificate of Citizenship (Australian citizens) or visa grant notification letter (permanent humanitarian visa holders) to Student Central or send us a certified copy.
 We must sight the original document or certified copy.

 If you gain permanent residency, your fee status will change to a domestic student.
 You may be able to hold a Commonwealth supported place depending on your course but you will not be able to defer your fees to a HELP loan.
 You need to pay your fees upfront and must stay in Australia for the duration your course.
 The only exception is if you need to be outside Australia to meet the requirements of a particular unit.